Financial Assistance Office

-By taking the American College Test (ACT), an incoming freshman could be eligible for one of four scholarship programs that are based solely on the student's highest composite ACT score (or comparable SAT score).
+By taking the ACT or SAT, an incoming freshman could be eligible for one of four scholarship programs that are based solely on the student's highest composite ACT/SAT score.

 To apply for one of the Freshman Academic Awards:

 - submit your scores to FHSU through ACT by coding 1408 or SAT by coding 6218 on your exam, or

-- send a copy of your ACT test results to the Scholarship Services Office.
+- send a copy of your ACT/SAT test results to the Scholarship Services Office.

 In order to receive a Miller Black and Gold, Hays City Silver, Bronze Academic Award, or Copper Academic Award ACT scores must be received by FHSU before June 1, 2015.
 All freshman academic awards offered to students but not accepted are VOID after July 1, 2016.